 Archaeology Ex Machina is a PhD project designed to explore the feasibility of a solo developer utilising games industry software and hardware can be utilised to enhance landscape investigation using Virtual Reality.

 In order to test this an application has been created using the Unreal Engine 4 a user will be able to use VR hardware to explore landscape data, both in a top down approach as well as an “in-person” approach.
 Use of VR in archaeology is not new however most applications have been for public presentation and dissemination or have used vast interdisciplinary teams with large resources to create.
 This project aims to challenge this concept and investigate this application of technology by investigating an unexcavated Scottish Atlantic Iron Age roundhouse site and explore its relationships to other nearby prehistoric monuments.

-This project is currently being undertaken as part of a PhD at the University of Kent and has entered its 2nd year.
+This project is currently being undertaken as part of a PhD at the University of Kent and has entered its 3rd and final year.